MashPlant/re2dfa/readme.md

 See folder 'benches' for more detail.

+## #[derive(Dfa)]
+Add this to an enum, and proc macro will automatically generate a type named XXXLexer, where XXX is the enum name.

+This is mostly inspired by Logos, but I am not good at using proc macro now, so the code may seem silly.

 ## What does dfa looks like

 Here is an example of a simple grammar